If you’re a parent with a child who shows signs of the narcissistic personality disorder.

-With money, especially if they are using for addictions, many parents believe they are helping by providing the cash, so the children don’t steal.
+With money, especially if they are using it for addictions, many parents believe they are helping by providing the cash, so the children don’t steal.
 Unfortunately, this just feeds their addictions.
-When they are adults as much as parents want to help, you have to let them face the consequences of their own actions.
+When they are adults, as much as parents want to help, you have to let them face the consequences of their own actions.

 If they steal from you, then, unfortunately, the unconditional love of not doing anything other than confronting them is enabling them to continue to control and harm you.
 You either have to stop letting them in your home or call the authorities, I know this is hard when it’s your own child, but sometimes you have to let life teach them.
 You can not save people from themselves.
 They have to want to save themselves.

 When it comes to the grandchildren, if you want to be a part of the grandchildren’s lives, then you have to play the narcissist games, but in the way of knowing you are doing it in the best interest of the grandchildren—getting the narcissist to level up.
-Yet not allowing them to take full advantage of you, as you have every right to live life how you want for you, with good intentions there is no wrong way or right way to live your life.
+Yet not allowing them to take full advantage of you, as you have every right to live life how you want for yourself, with good intentions.
+There is no wrong way or right way to live your life.

 So if they want you to have the grandchildren and you’re free to do so, have them.
 If they send a list of dos and don’ts, if you agree or not, stick with it.
 If you say no to having them and your child tantrums or sulks, explain once why you can not and leave them to it.
 Do not get drawn into a debate.
 Even if you see your child’s parenting is harming the grandchildren, if it’s severe, you might need to call the relevant services.
 If it’s not, don’t tell them or try to help them, parent, be there for the grandchildren if your child allows.

 If they’ve isolated the grandchildren from you, still send cards and gifts to the children as you usually would do.